 Mazda has an excellent reliability record, with the company rated very highly on Warranty Direct's Reliability Index and several of its models winning awards for their durability.
 Obviously, the caveat is that this is a new model, so it’s difficult to predict its performance with absolute certainty.
 Given it's based on proven mechanical components, we can’t see any reason why it should perform differently to the rest of Mazda’s cars

-The previous CX-5 scored a maximum five stars in Euro NCAP crash tests, which bodes well for this model, which comes with plenty of safety kit.
+The previous CX-5 scored the maximum five stars in Euro NCAP crash tests, and that's a feat that's been matched by this model.
+It's no surprise given the generous amount of safety kit on offer.
 Over and above the six airbags, Hill Hold Assist and the usual electronic skid-prevention aids, all models get Smart City Brake Support as standard.
 If there is the danger of a collision with a vehicle or pedestrian in front, the system alerts the driver using a warning sound and, if it detects a collision is unavoidable, it automatically applies the brakes to slow or even stop the car.
 In addition, as part of an optional safety pack, you can specify Rear City Brake Support, which does a similar job, but works in reverse gear at speeds of 1-5mph.
 This pack also includes Adaptive LED Headlights, which turn off sections of the LEDs, so that the high beams can be used continuously without dazzling other vehicles; and, at speeds over 60mph, visibility is increased by tilting the headlamp upwards.
 Among the other technologies included are Lane Keep Assist and Blind Spot Monitoring with Rear Cross Traffic Alert.